Scholarships and funding

 This is where you apply for funding for your own PhD project, in competition with other PhD offer-holders.
 You need to demonstrate that your project is better (based on the competition criteria) than theirs.

-- You will usually need to have an offer letter before you can apply for competition funding.
+- You will need to have an offer letter before you can apply for competition funding.
 See how to apply to find out how to get an offer letter.
+We strongly recommend that you have contacted and made an application for a place to study with the Department by the end of December.

 2. Project funding